Campaign Notes

 Ishtar and Ty stake out the manor during the night.
 On Ty’s shift, Ishtar looks for sewer entrances as an earth elemental.
 There is no sewer, or other, entrances to the basement of the manor.

-Mors Custodia 11th, 1194
+Mors, Custodia 11th, 1194

 Sigmund uses locate gate around the area of the manor, to detect any teleportation circles, but finds nothing.
 Ty gets a floor plan of the manor by going ethereal, finding nothing alarming.